qgis/QGIS-Documentation/source/docs/user_manual/introduction/project_files.rst

 Other ways to produce output files are:

 * Creating images: :menuselection:`Project --> Import/Export -->` |saveMapAsImage|
-  :menuselection:`Export Map
+  :menuselection:`Export Map to Image...` outputs the map canvas rendering to various image formats (PNG, JPG, TIFF...) at custom scale, resolution...
-  to Image...` opens a file dialog where you select the name, path and type of image (PNG, JPG and many other formats).
-This will also create a world file (with extension ``PNGW`` or ``JPGW``) that is saved in the same folder as your image.
+  This will also create a world file (eg, with extension ``PNGW`` or ``JPGW``) that is saved in the same folder as your image.
 This world file is used to georeference the image.
+See :ref:`exportingmapcanvas` for more details.
 * Exporting to DXF files: :menuselection:`Project --> Import/Export --> Export
   Project to DXF...` opens
   a dialog where you can define the 'Symbology mode', the 'Symbology scale' and